Lala Kent Hits The Red Carpet With Randall Emmett During The 2018 Cannes Film Festival [Photos]

-Lala Kent and Randall Emmett have attended a number of events in honor of his latest film, Gotti, during the 2018 Cannes Film Festival in Cannes France, and on Tuesday night, they hit the red carpet for a screening of Solo: A Star Wars Story.
+Lala Kent and Randall Emmett have attended a number of events in honor of his latest film, Gotti, during the 2018 Cannes Film Festival in Cannes, France, and on Tuesday night, they hit the red carpet for a screening of Solo: A Star Wars Story.

 Along with the stars of Gotti, including rapper 50 Cent, actor John Travolta, and actress Kelly Preston, Kent and Emmett posed for photos before watching the new flick surrounded by the movie’s own cast.
-In photos, the Vanderpump Rules star was seen posing in a white floor-length gown and Yves Saint Laurent clutch as her boyfriend of over two years sported an all black three-piece suit.
+In photos, the Vanderpump Rules star was seen posing in a white floor-length gown and Yves Saint Laurent clutch, as her boyfriend of over two years sported an all black three-piece suit.

 During their night out, both Kent and Emmett shared photos of the event on their Instagram pages and Kent shared a couple of videos as well.